Skip to Content

 Lake Saimaa

-As you can imagine, this is one of the most scenic places in Finland. the scenery here is on another level.
-There are plenty of things to do too.
+As you can imagine, this is one of the most scenic places in Finland.
+The stunning scenery here is on another level.
+There are plenty of things to do too as the lake is located in the Kolovesi National Park.

 Lahti